March 27, 2010

 Soon it will be Passover, or Pesach in Hebrew, and Jews all over the world are cleaning their homes to get rid of any trace of Hametz, or bread and bread products.
 What is Hametz?
 Hametz is the Hebrew word for leavened bread.
 What is leavened bread?
 It is dough that has risen, become puffed up.
-Matzah, on the other hand, is unleavened bread and as a result is thin (and not quite as tasty in my opinion).
+Matzah, on the other hand, is unleavened bread, and as a result is thin (and not quite as tasty in my opinion).

-The reason we eat the matzah is to commemorate the exodus of the Hebrew people (not known as "Jews" at that time) from the land of Egypt where they were held as slaves.
-They left in a hurry and did not have the time to properly bake the bread; as a result it did not have time to rise.
+The reason we eat the matzah is to commemorate the exodus of the Hebrew people (not known as "Jews" at that time) from the land of Egypt, where they were held as slaves.
+They left in a hurry and did not have the time to properly bake the bread, as a result it did not have time to rise.

 As such, during the days preceding Passover, Jews scrub and clean their homes in an attempt to remove all Hametz, all puffed up bread.
 As Krav Maga instructors I feel this is a good time to do the same.
-Search through your techniques, find the "Hametz", the puffed up fancy techniques that don't really serve us well, the ego inflated fancy moves that will not serve us well in on the street.
+Search through your techniques, find the "Hametz", the puffed up fancy techniques that don't really serve us well, the ego inflated fancy moves that will not serve us well on the street.

 How often do we let our egos dictate what and how we teach?
 How often do we stick with techniques that we know are no longer serving our students interests?
-How often do we put the dollar sign before the needs of the students?
+How often do we put the dollar sign before the needs of our students?
 Search for the Hametz, get rid of the puffed up techniques, return to the thin bread, nothing but the essentials.